cypress-io/cypress-documentation/source/api/events/command-enqueued-event.md

 ---
-title: command:enqueued
+title: internal:commandEnqueue
 ---

-The `command:enqueued` event fires when a `cy` command is first invoked and enqueued to be run later.
+The `internal:commandEnqueue` event fires when a `cy` command is first invoked and enqueued to be run later.
 Useful for debugging purposes if you're confused about the order in which commands will execute.

 # Environment